Boetius MacEgan: Capture and death

-On Cromwell's landing in 1649, MacEgan became very active in rallying the Confederation forces and organising defensive measures.
-He then joined David Roche's force of untrained men who were intending to relieve the siege of Clonmel.
-They were however intercepted near Macroom by the seasoned cavalry of Lord Broghill and put to flight.
+At the Battle of Macroom, in May 1650, Roche's Confederate forces were intercepted by the seasoned cavalry of Roger Boyle, 1st Baron Broghill and put to flight near Macroom.
 MacEgan himself was captured and taken the following day to the walls of Carrigadrohid castle, which was occupied by Confederation forces, and told to call on them to surrender.
 He chose instead to exhort them to hold on and as a result was hanged from a nearby tree.
 The garrison surrendered shortly afterwards.

-MacEgan's body was later buried in the local churchyard at Aghinagh.
+While local tradition states that MacEgan's body was buried in the local churchyard at Aghinagh, some sources suggested that his remains were "removed subsequently by his friends".